colorofchange/killedbycops/README.md

-killedbycops
+KilledByCops
 ============

 A visualization of Americans killed by cops: 2000-2014
 * Data from FatalEncounters.org, US Census, Center for Constitutional Policing
-* Images and map design (c) 2014 ColorOfChange.org
+* Images and map design &copy; 2014 ColorOfChange.org

 # Overview